 Bed Bugs at College

-BedBug Central works closely with many colleges and universities in managing their bed bug issues and developing educational resources to their student body.
-BedBug Central is sharing this information to help guide other institutions of higher education throughout this growing bed bug problem.
-The following information is copyrighted; however it may be reproduced or used with written permission from BedBug Central.
+BedBug Central works directly with colleges and universities in managing their bed bug issues along with developing communications to their student body.
+We are sharing this material to help guide other Universities and students throughout the country with the growing bed bug problem.
+The material is copyrighted, but may be reproduced or used with written permission from BedBug Central.
+We hope you find the information informative and helpful.

 Bed bug adults are small, brownish insects, just under a 1/4 inch long and are relatively flat.
 They are nearly as wide as they are long, and oval in shape.
 Immature bed bugs (nymphs) resemble the adults, but are much smaller and lighter in color.
 Newly hatched nymphs are translucent and are no bigger than a pinhead (1 mm about the size of a letter on a penny).
 The eggs are very small (approximately 1mm), whitish, and very difficult to see on most surfaces without magnification (individual eggs are about the size of a dust speck).